bciu22/ApprovalTaskListService/readme.md

 This method accepts TaskListName and WorkflowItemID as parameters

+This method returns XML with each approval object.

 This method can be used as a SOAP call from within InfoPath to generate a tabular list of all approvals pertaining to a particular form